mohamed-mokhtar/NLP-Notes-Deeplearning.ai/README.md

 # NLP-Notes-Deeplearning.ai
 My own notes For Natural Language Processing Specialization by deeplearning.ai [VISIT!](https://www.coursera.org/specializations/natural-language-processing)

-Hello there.
+It will contain also another resources for NLP aka BIG-NLP Hello there.
 Like to share my experience and notes as well as a review for the new NLP specialization on Coursera.
 I have finished first course of it and i will update this repository incrementally.